lebinlv/nano-shell/README.md

   }
   ```

+Note:
-  When determining the stack size for nano-shell, you should consider the memory occupied by commands added in nano-shell.
+- When determining the stack size for nano-shell, you should consider the memory occupied by commands added in nano-shell.

 ### 5. define nano_shell section in your linker script file: